tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 ## Step 1: Set up a database for your OSM data

 You need to create a database with PostGIS enabled for the OpenStreetMap data.
-First, make sure Postgres is running and open `psql` by clicking on the Postgres.app menu bar icon and selecting 'psql'.
+First, make sure Postgres is running and open `psql` by clicking on the Postgres.app menu bar icon and selecting 'psql' (if you do not see this option then upgrade your Postgres.app).
 This will open a PostgreSQL terminal.
 Run these commands:

     create database osm;
     \connect osm